terjesc/mcprogedit/doc/contrib/src/blocks.md

 There is a whole mess of convenience functions for extracting values from the NBT structure.
 In the case of _farmland_, the wetness value, with the NBT tag "moisture", and possible value from 0 to 7 inclusive, is read using the convenience function `moisture0_7()`.
 This part of the library is in dire need of refactoring, but for the time being this is how the NBT values are extracted for `Block` variant creation.

+TODO: The above mentioned mess has been somewhat cleaned up, and `Block::Farmland { ..}` now uses the generic `prop()` function for looking up "moisture" and automatically get the correct type.

 For another example, below is the implementation of _End rod_.

 `Block` variant implementation for the _End rod_ block, in _/src/block.rs_: